 Step 8: Have you ever wondered how to get those nooks and crannies in your English muffin?
 These nooks and crannies are from air bubbles while the muffins are cooking.
 This is the perfect texture you are looking for when making this recipe.

-From here, if your muffins are still warm, enjoy.
+If your muffins are still warm, enjoy.
 You can toast them in a toaster or toaster oven for added crispness.
 These nooks and crannies fill with melted butter and taste amazing!

 This stack of vegan English muffins is ready to be eaten for breakfast!
-The top English muffin was cooked freestyle without using a mason jar lid, and the bottom two were cooked in a mason jar lid.
+The top English muffin was cooked freestyle without a mason jar lid, and the bottom two were cooked in a mason jar lid.
+These gf English muffins are perfect for making Gluten Free Breakfast Sandwiches.

 English muffins are typically made with wheat flour, so unless the English muffins specifically say gluten free, they are not gluten free.

 Good news!
 These are naturally gluten free and vegan English muffins.
 There is no need to look for substitutions for dairy products.
-Note Cup4Cup has dried milk powder so if you are dairy-free, use a different flour blend.
+Note: Cup4Cup has dried milk powder, so if you are dairy-free, use a different flour blend.

 The best way to enhance the nooks and crannies while cooking is to cover your pan while they are cooking.
 The steam will help make the nooks and crannies.